 In 1989, a group of civic-minded wine and food enthusiasts had a vision of creating a series of events to raise money for charity.
-Out of this vision, the Charlotte Wine & Food Weekend was born and we have contributed over $5 million to the community over the last quarter century.
+Out of this vision, the Charlotte Wine & Food Weekend was born and we have contributed over $6 million to the community over the 30+ years.
 With time and care, the event has grown in stature, attracting the best winemakers and chefs from around the world.
 In fact, Forbes Travel Guide ranked Charlotte Wine & Food Weekend one of the top five in the United States in 2014.

 Charlotte Wine & Food Weekend's charitable endeavors focus on Nourishing Youth and Children, nurturing the whole child in body, mind and spirit.
-We are proud to announce the beneficiaries of the 2017-18 Charlotte Wine & Food Weekend: Charlotte Concerts; The Council for Children's Rights; Mitchell's Fund; Pat's Place Family Advocacy; and The Relatives.
+We are proud to partner with the beneficiaries of the 2019-2020 seasons for Charlotte Wine & Food Weekend: GenOne; Mitchell's Fund; The Learning Collaborative; and The Relatives.

 GenOne partners with talented, first-generation students from disadvantaged backgrounds, helping them successfully navigate to and through college.
 We identify